 Content marketing is essential!

 First, what is content marketing?
 The definition is utilizing content such as blogs, images, and videos as a means to promote your book (or anything else).
 It varies from situation to situation.
 For books, you want to make sure you establish a web presence that is visceral to the touch.
-This includes constantly updating your blog, releasing news updates regularly on social media (even the ones that don’t make sense!), and keeping users updated as to what you are doing.
+This includes constantly updating your blog, releasing news updates regularly on social media (even the ones that don’t make sense!), and keeping users updated.

 What is the best content?

 A rather recent study found that to properly engage users, you need to know 1) what time of day to post at, and 2) what kind of content to post to meet the highest “reach,” or the most users’ views.
 Videos are at the way top, though I have personally found that photos do more damage than videos.
 Next in line are links, then quotes, then finally: plain text.
 You want to utilize photos and videos (specifically photos for a book) with written content, as well as links.
 As an example of a random quote: “We are preparing for our book’s launch!
 It is [date here].
 Please take some time to check out our website at [link here].”
 That is an example of a well-formatted social media post.
 It contains a photo, a pitch, and finally, a call-to-action.
 A call-to-action is any scenario where you ask the user to do something, whether it is to click on a link that will generate a sale or even asking someone to write a good review.
 Though the above is not the best example of a social media post (often you will want to include more content and less sales), you should get the gist!